 Hardware wallets

 If you store significant amounts of cryptocurrencies, use a hardware wallet.
-Hardware wallets are resistant to most types of malware and, therefore, are a lot safer to store your funds in.
+Hardware wallets are resistant to most types of malware and, therefore, are safer for storing your funds.

-Your private keys are kept offline and off of computers eliminating the risk of being stolen or copied
+Your private keys are kept offline and off computers, eliminating the risk of being stolen or copied.

 If you're interested in using your Trezor or Ledger with Exodus, check out the following: